rzhang606/Food-App/README.md

 - performance tweaking
 - fixing the strings (lots of non-res defined strings)
 - add checks to make sure google services is active and location works, otherwise, throw up a toast to let users know

+# Project Tags:

+Custom Tags:
+ - backend: refers to changes that do not affect how the app looks
+ - user interface: mostly UI changes, not logic based